-With its ocean front walk, you will find street performers, restaurants and ecclectic array of specialty shops.
+With its oceanfront walk, you will find street performers, restaurants, and an eclectic array of specialty shops.

 There’s something for everyone on the concrete boardwalk.

-You will find specialty shops, restaurants and uniquely designed residences, and a myriad of street performers, artists, fortune tellers and much more.
+You will find specialty shops, restaurants, uniquely designed residences, and a myriad of street performers, artists, fortune tellers, and much more.

 You will find pieces from such famous artists at Van Gogh, Rubens, Monet, and Degas.